HuidaeCho/canopy/TECHNICAL_MANUAL.md

 awarded to Dr. Huidae Cho in the Institute for Environmental and Spatial Analysis (IESA) at the University of North Georgia (UNG).

-For further background information view the CanoPy [README](README.md).
+For further background information, view the CanoPy [README](README.md).

 ## Requirements